Get

 Final Thoughts

-Maltese are one of the top dog breeds in the world for very good reason, between their flashy coat and vibrant presence.
-They take some grooming work to keep presentable, but otherwise, continue to make some of the finest lapdog family companions you can own.
+Maltese are one of the top dog breeds in the world for a good reason, between their flashy coats and vibrant presence.
+They take some grooming work to keep presentable but otherwise make some of the finest lapdog family companions you can own.

 Featured Image Credit: SasaStock, Shutterstock